-To prepare for each class you much complete the Planning and Role Preparation:
+To prepare for each class you must complete the Planning and Role Preparation (5%)

 When a negotiation role is assigned in advance, you are expected to come to class fully prepared to negotiate.
 This involves having carefully read your role information and having prepared a planning document for the negotiation.
-(The template for planning document will be posted online)
+(The template for the planning document will be posted online)

 You submit yours in the appropriate Avenue to Learn dropbox prior to each negotiation.
-For every missing negotiation planning document, 1% will be deducted from the final grade.

-Daily Reflection after each negotiation (part of self reflection paper):
+Daily Reflection after each negotiation (part of self-reflection paper):

 After each negotiation exercise, ensure you document your experience, how you approached the negotiation and your effectiveness.
 It is essential to do this shortly after each experience to capture the details.
-This will be submitted in the appropriate Avenue to Learn dropbox as part of the self-appraisal paper appendices.
-For every missing negotiation reflection document appendices, 1% will be deducted from the final course grade.
+This needs to be added as appendix for the self-reflection paper.

-Peer Feedback (10%)
+Peer Feedback (5%)

 After each negotiation, you must provide feedback to your counter partner at the end of the class about how effective they were in their negotiation and how they could enhance their approach in the future.
-For 3 of the negotiations, you have RATE your partner feedback and how effective their feedback was o support your learning journey.
+For 3 of the negotiations, you have RATE your partner's feedback and how effective their feedback was to support your learning journey.